Jeffrey-P-McAteer/nbuild/readme.md

 # Navy Build

+_A modern project-as-code specification, build, testing, and report generation library._

 `nbuild` is a library providing the following capabilities:

  - Describe a software project from artifacts (source or binary redistributables) to artifacts (usually programs as `.exe` files)